HL7/davinci-atr/input/pagecontent/spec.md

 * Producers SHALL create new versions of Group resource instances as data in the Group (Members, Attributed periods, coverage references, attributed providers) change.
 Producers may or may not retain older versions of the Group based on their instance version scheme.
 In some instances Producers may choose a version scheme based on agreements with Consumers.
 When queried by the Consumers, Producers SHALL return the latest version of the Group resource instance unless a specific version is queried.

+* Producers SHALL represent the validity period of the contract in the Group.contractValidityPeriod extension.

 #### Representing Plans and Coverage